 Or the personnel’s lack of qualification was solely an administrative issue.
 While the training record was not signed by the employer, the ability or competence of the inspector was not in question and he had completed all other required training and qualification requirements.

-Greater-than-minor if: The testing was performed on safety-related components with personnel who were not qualified for the inspection/testing procedures, and .
+Greater-than-minor if: The inspection/testing was performed on safety-related components with personnel who were not qualified for the inspection/testing procedures, and there is evidence to question the quality of those safety-related components that were accepted by the inspection/testing activities.

 Example b.
 The applicant created procedures based on a different quality assurance standard (e.g., ASME NQA-1, ANSI N45.2) than approved in its quality assurance program description (QAPD).